anderudp/gauge_autoreader/README.md

 ## Compiling packages for ARM

-You may want to run some of these packages from low-power ARM-based machines communicating with the others using ROS2-over-WiFi, which lack the performance to compile them.
-Since ROS-native cross-compilation is deprecated, this can be achieved using ARM emulation on x86 via QEMU.
+You may want to run some of these packages from low-power ARM-based machines communicating with the others using ROS2-over-WiFi.
+These ARM machines may lack the performance to compile the necessary packages.
+Since ROS-native cross-compilation is deprecated, it is set up using ARM emulation via QEMU.

 ### Preparing the ARM machine